 Hundreds of people in the Kansas City area prefer to get around on foot whenever possible.
 Many residents live in areas that are walking distance to grocery stores, restaurants, attractions, work, and school.
 KC is an excellent city for pedestrians in terms of walkability.
 However, safety is not always a guarantee.
 Crossing streets and interacting with motor vehicles can lead to serious pedestrian injuries and deaths.
 After a pedestrian collision, the first question might be, “Who will pay for my medical bills?”
 The Kansas City pedestrian accident lawyers at Wendt Law Firm P.C. can help you find the answer.
-Contact the personal injury attorneys in Kansas City for a free consultation today!
+Contact the dedicated attorneys in Kansas City for a free consultation today!

 A collision between a motor vehicle driver and pedestrian will always end in worse injuries for the latter.
 Pedestrians do not have any protection from injuries in a collision or a serious car accident.
 They will bear the full brunt of the impact – often resulting in catastrophic or fatal injuries.

 Many pedestrian accident victims deal with their injuries for life.
 They may suffer permanent scarring, disfigurement or disabilities because of the negligence of a driver.
 At Wendt Law Firm P.C, our Kansas City personal injury lawyers are passionate about protecting the rights of pedestrian accident survivors.
 We can help you and your family fight for fair compensation for your injuries and damages, no matter how serious.

 Pedestrian accidents are often preventable tragedies.
 Drivers possess the power to avoid striking pedestrians by keeping a proper lookout, avoiding distractions, paying attention to the road and following traffic laws.
 After a pedestrian accident in Kansas City, hire an attorney to investigate what happened.
 Identifying the cause of your collision could help you determine which party should receive your claim.